MostafaHassan1/J6_Hackathon_Nadara/README.md

 # Steps to run the software

-* we first need to install openCV, c++ compiler, cmake c++, cmake python, dlib, face-recognition (the order is important)
+* We first need to install openCV, c++ compiler, cmake c++, cmake python, dlib, face-recognition (the order is important)

+* For simplicity we are not using the database, if you want you can just run the code but have your student image in a dict : Resources/Students_images (or change that path in main_face_recognition.py load_images function)